-The crisis surrounding the COVID-19 pandemic also had a huge impact on the Indian economy in 2020.
+The crisis surrounding the COVID-19 pandemic also had a huge impact on the Indian economy in 2020 and 2021.
 As society went into lockdown, many businesses had to stop their work, causing many people to lose their jobs and income.
-As already mentioned, the Indian economy shrank 23.9% year-on-year in the second quarter of 2020, much worse than market forecasts of an 18.3% drop.
+The Indian economy shrank 23.9% year-on-year in the second quarter of 2020, much worse than market forecasts of an 18.3% drop.
 It is the biggest contraction on record, as India imposed a coronavirus lockdown in late March 2020 and extended it several times, halting most economic activities.
-India's GDP will contract by 10.3% this fiscal year, IMF has projected.
+IMF projected India's GDP would plunge by 10.3% in the fiscal year ending on 31 March 2021, the biggest contraction since the country became independent in 1947 (The New Indian Express, 13 October 2020).

 In June 2021, BBC News published a sceptical analysis of India's economy under Prime Minister Modi.
-The basic line in this analysis is that Asia's third-largest economy is not doing well at all, and this is only partly due to COVID-19 measures.
+The analysis shows that Asia's third-largest economy is not doing well at all, and this is only partly due to COVID-19 measures.
 The pandemic battered what was an already under-par performance.
-Mismanagement was also a very important factor.
-(BBC News, 22 June 2021)
+Mismanagement was also a very important factor (BBC News, 22 June 2021).